FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 # Code of Conduct
 ## 1. Overview

-The goal of the FreeRADIUS project is to produce reliable, feature full software which benefits the open source community.
+The goal of the FreeRADIUS project is to produce reliable, feature-full software which benefits the open source community.

 The GitHub issue tracker and mailing lists have a strict code of conduct.